DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/creating-a-custom-http-request-hook.md

 `requestOptions` | Object | Contains the request parameters.
 You can use it to change the request parameters before the request is sent.
 `isAjax`         | Boolean | Specifies if the request is performed using AJAX.

-The `requestOptions` object has the following properties.
+The `requestOptions` object has the following properties:

 Property | Type | Description
 -------- | ---- | ------------